salekinsirajus/storeJIRATickets/README.md

     off the ticket.
     - Using a uuid generated key: if it's going to be a large number, let it be meaningful to some degree.
+2. For the `duration` field, I choose to go with a count of days, because that is more realistic, and using days as measure of duration avoids the pesky manipulations in python `datetime` library.

+---
+### Design Plan (Initial)
+(This is more of a chronological design comments)
+At the heart, the problem is of storing and reading data.
+We are going to figure out how to store the simplest data point using AWS services.
+After that, we will add more features, convenient helpers, etc.

+This project will be implemented as a restful API.
+Whenever a user invokes a POST request, the lambda `create` function should store (validate either by the gateway or the lambda) the data served through that request in DynamoDB.
+Similarly, when a user invokes with a GET request, the `read` function will execute and send a response.

+- Functions:
+    * create
+    * read
+    * scan
+    * update (future improvements)
+    * delete (future improvements)

+- Event: AWS API Gateway HTTP method (a GET/POST request)
+- Resource: A DyanomDB table

+Database schema:
+* DynamoDB needs a primary key.
+It could be a hash, or a string.
+Two options are available:
+    - use a partition key as primary key
+    - use a partition and sort key as composite primary key

+* Other fields it should have:
+    - summary: string
+    - created_at: timestamp/string
+    - description: string
+    - priority: string
+    - completion_time: timestamp/string/float

+I need to figure out a way to retrieve an item.
+Possible options:
+1. Use the created_at timestamp (obvious, *can* be tedius)
+2. Use the sort key to get a range of items (is it possible?)
+3. Look at LSI

 ### To Do
 - [x] Add functions in `serverless.yml`